jhapankaj4u/jest-document/README.md

 ### Redis

 - Used for storing token for login/logout and blacklist token
+- Added into docker-compose-yml

 ### PostgreSQL

 - Used for storing relational data to manage user and documents
+- Migration files to migrate table and seeds
+- pgAdmin added to used postgress
+- All are in docker-compose.yml

 ---